 A meaty question

 Besides the environmental impacts of the soy industry, working conditions often also fall short of labor standards.
-The International Union for Conservation of Nature (IUCN) reports that laborers in several plantations in Brazil have effectively been enslaved, while others are exposed to excessive amounts of harmful pesticides.
+Laborers in several plantations in Brazil have effectively been enslaved, while others are exposed to excessive amounts of harmful pesticides.

 The situation, it appears, is unsustainable.
 The industry needs to be overhauled.
 But where do we start?